ffrige/VehicleLaneDetection/README.md

 ![](sdd.jpg)

-A final video of lane and vehicle detection combined is available here: /* TODO */
+A final video of lane and vehicle detection combined is available here: https://vimeo.com/239380146